Cruise Ship Accidents

 - Ship fires – 72 onboard fires occurred between 1990–2011

-- Collisions – 6 cruise vessels sunk hitting the sea bottom/rocks and reefs or icebergs between 1990–2012, the most notorious of which was the Costa ship Concordia
+- Collisions – 6 cruise vessels sunk hitting the sea bottom/rocks and reefs or icebergs between 1990–2012, the most notorious of which was the Costa ship Concordia, which left 33 dead

 - Allisions – when the vessel strikes a fixed object (such as pier, rocks, buoy, etc.), usually happens during docking/undocking maneuvers